Cataracts: A Leading Cause of Blindness

 According to the American Academy of Ophthalmology, cataracts (clouds that develop between the pupil and the iris) are among the top causes of blindness in the United States.
-In fact, cataracts are so common that 24.4 million cases were diagnosed in 2010 and the National Eye Institute estimates that by age 80, more than half of Americans will have had a cataract or cataract surgery.
+In fact, cataracts affect more than 24.4 million Americans and by age 75, it’s expected that half of all Americans will have cataracts.

 The Mayo Clinic defines cataract as the clouding of the lens between the pupil and the iris resulting from protein build up.
 Normally this lens is clear, allowing light to pass through to the retina, but if a cataract is present, it reduces the amount of light able to reach the retina.
 This affects the sharpness of the image you see and blurs your vision.